Classification of Crimes, Statute of Limitations, and Criminal Records

 New Jersey Criminal Statute of Limitations

 Statutes of limitations set forth the time period within which the state must commence a case for a crime.
-Below is a summary of the statute of limitation periods for criminal cases in New Jersey.
+Learn about the statute of limitation periods for criminal cases in New Jersey.

 -